 - They are cheap and will last a long while if you give them out a few at a time

-9 Wooden hidden treat toys
+9 Wooden toss and treat toys

 Wooden hidden treat toys are great for bunnies that enjoying foraging and toss toys about.
 They are made from a block of wood with cups cut into it that have pegs over the top of them so your rabbit will have to pull these out to get to the treats as well as chewing on the wood itself.